Preston St Mary

-Preston St Mary is a village and civil parish in Suffolk, England.
-Located to the north-east of Lavenham, it is part of the Babergh district.
+Preston St Mary is a village and civil parish in the Babergh district, in the county of Suffolk, England.
+Located to the north-east of Lavenham.
 The parish includes the hamlets of Rooksey Green and Whelp Street.
+In 2011 the parish had a population of 177.

-The church of St Mary dates from the 14th and 15th centuries but was rebuilt in 1868 after being struck by lightning in 1758.
+The Church of St Mary dates from the 14th and 15th centuries but was rebuilt in 1868 after being struck by lightning in 1758.
 It is a grade I listed building.

 Preston Hall is a 17th-century grade II* listed country house.

 An episode of Time Team was filmed in the village in 1996.